zowe/docs-site/docs/user-guide/install-zowe-smpe.md

 ### Service level information

-Given this is the first release of the SMP/E package, thus, no PTFs have been created.
+Since this is the first release of the SMP/E package, no PTFs have been created.

 ## Installation requirements and considerations